-Most patients with spinal stenosis respond well to non-surgical treatments (such as medication), so you may not have to have surgery.
+Most patients with cervical or lumbar spinal stenosis respond well to non-surgical treatments (such as medication), so you may not need spine surgery.
 However, there are situations when you may want to go ahead with spine surgery.

 Another goal of spinal stenosis surgery is to increase your motor strength in your arms or legs.
 If you've lost sensation in your arms or legs, your surgeon also hopes to restore that.